implse/Sorting_Algorithms/README.md

 ## Tim Sort

-Tim Sort is a sorting algorithm based on Insertion Sort and Merge Sort.
+Tim Sort is a sorting algorithm based on Insertion Sort and Merge Sort along with some internal logic to optimze the manipulation of large scale data.

 Tim Sort is a very fast `O(N log(N))` stable sorting algorithm.
 It is one of the best sorting algorithm in terms of complexity and stability.

+Tim Sort is an hybrid algorithm, an efficient combination of a number of other algorithms.

+- A particular algorithm is used to split the input array into sub-arrays.
+- Each sub-array is sorted with a simple Insertion Sort.
+- The sorted sub array are merge into one array with the use of Merge Sort.